AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-linkshare-data.md

 zendesk_id: 360016506492
 ---

-To bring your Linkshare data into MBI, you will need to do two things:
+To bring your Linkshare data into MBI, you need to do two things:

 1. [Export the Linkshare data in CSV format](../#export)
 1. [Upload the spreadsheet into MBI](../connecting-data/using-file-uploader.md)